8ulce28/zkVM-ecdsa-benchmark/valida_verify/README.md

 ```
 time valida verify ./target/valida-unknown-baremetal-gnu/release/guest proof output
 ```
 commands are used.
 Finally, to measure the proof byte, `measure` is run.
+On Linux, `RUSTFLAGS="-C target-cpu=native"` can be added after `time` for CPU acceleration.